KostasStefanidis/Semantic-Segmentation/README.md

 ## 2. Preprocessing :
 Generally images have a shape of `(batch_size, height, width, channels)`

-1. Break the image into smaller patches with spatial resolution `(256, 256)`.
+1. Split the image into smaller patches with spatial resolution `(256, 256)`.
 Every image having a spatial resolution of `(1024, 2048)` produces 32 patches and all the patches belong to a batch.
 This means that when the patching technique is used the batch size is fixed to 32.
 After this operation the images have a shape of `(32, 256, 256, 3)` while the the ground truth images have a shape of `(32, 256, 256, 1)`.
 To enable patching set the `use_patches` arguement to `True`.

 2. Perform data `Augmentation`
    - Randomly perform `horrizontal flipping` of images